7 July – 2 September 2001

-Photographer Alec Murray provides us with an historical record of the ‘darlings of Sydney society’ and the bohemian art world in the 1940s through his book ‘The Alec Murray Album’ published by Sydney Ure Smith in 1948.
+Photographer Alec Murray provides a historical record of the ‘darlings of Sydney society’ and the bohemian art world in the 1940s through his book ‘The Alec Murray Album’ published by Sydney Ure Smith in 1948.
 At this time Murray photographed Sydney society such as the young Kerry Packer, the Arrighi children, socialites and models.

 MERIOOLA: Art and elegance

 Alec Murray was a member of the Merioola group of artists which included Donald Friend, Justin O’Brien, Harry Tatlock Miller, Loudon Sainthill and Jocelyn Rickards.
 The artists shared a rambling mansion house, ‘Merioola’ in Rosemont Ave, Woollahra and they exhibited together on two occasions.
 Murray’s photographic studio was in the old ballroom.
 Photographs included in the exhibition of his fellow artists by Murray capture the alternative but stylish lifestyle of the 1940s artworld.

 LONDON: Sixties supermodels and celebrities